10.6 Relationships Between Students (Including Postdoctoral Scholars) and Outside Entities

 D. Student Consulting with Outside Entities

-Stanford does not claim ownership of intellectual property resulting from students' consulting outside their academic programs at Stanford, assuming that there was not more than incidental use (for inventions) or significant use (for creative works) of University resources.
+Stanford does not claim ownership of intellectual property resulting from students' consulting or otherwise working outside their academic programs at Stanford, assuming that there was not more than incidental use (for inventions) or significant use (for creative works) of University resources.

 4. Conflicts of Commitment and Interest

 A. Conflicts of Commitment

 As a general proposition, Stanford students are expected to be engaged full-time in their academic activities, with several exceptions including Research Assistantships, Teaching Assistantships, and Ph.D. students with Terminal Graduate Registration (TGR) status.
 In addition, graduate students who are US citizens or permanent residents may be employed for up to 8 hours per week on or off campus (Administrative Guide 10.2).
 (International students are not permitted to work additional hours beyond those prescribed for a 50% RA/TAship due to visa restrictions).
 Postdoctoral fellows may be prohibited from engaging in outside work, for pay or not, by their funding agency and/or visa restrictions.